-The account opening Disclosures included the fees and charges applicable to the account, the interest rate(s) and applicable annual percentage yield (APY), compounding and crediting of interest, minimum balance requirements, and other pertinent information related to the account.
+The account opening Disclosures included the fees and charges applicable to the account, minimum balance requirements, and other pertinent information related to the account.
 The information found in any account opening Disclosures may change from time to time in our sole discretion.
-If the fees, charges, minimum balance requirements, or other items change in a manner that would adversely affect you, will provide you with written notice 30 days prior to the change.
+If the fees, charges, minimum balance requirements, or other items change in a manner that would adversely affect you, we will provide you with written notice 30 days prior to the change.
 By providing a written or electronic signature on the Account Information document or other agreement to open your account, or by using any of our deposit account services, you and any identified account owners agree to that terms contained in the Account Agreement.

 YOUR CHOICE OF ACCOUNT.
 You have instructed us as to the title and type of the account that you have chosen.
 You acknowledge that it is your sole responsibility to determine the full legal effect of opening and maintaining the type of account you have chosen.
 We have not set forth all laws that may impact your chosen account.
 For example, there are conditions that may need to be satisfied before transferring accounts due to death or other events as well as reductions to an account required or permitted by law.
 You must determine whether the account you select is appropriate for your current and future needs.
 Except as required by law, we assume no legal responsibility to inform you as to the effect of your account choice on your legal interests.